chimericdream/athenaeum-mod/README.md

 ## Introduction

+All about books, literary works, and more!

 > _ath·e·ne·um_<br />
 > \[ ath-uh-**ney**-uhm \]<br />
 > (noun) an institution for the promotion of literary or scientific learning; a library or reading room

+This mod adds a variety of custom written books and related content to the game.
+The goal is to provide incentive beyond normal loot for players to explore the world and its structures.
+The mod is powered by datapacks, which allows for easy customization and expansion.

 ### Minecraft Versions